 Of course, this doesn’t mean that larger organizations aren’t at risk.
 But with their larger amount of resources, bigger staff, and capabilities, they are more likely to have checks and controls in place that lower the risk of vendor fraud.

 In general, as organizations grow, they comply with more laws and regulations that allow them to prevent fraud.
 This makes it increasingly harder for scammers to pull off fraudulent schemes.
-It is still important to keep in mind that also fraudsters are becoming more sophisticated, so it isn’t out of the question that even larger organizations become the victim of complex fraud schemes.
+It is still important to keep in mind that fraudsters are also becoming more sophisticated, so it isn’t out of the question that even larger organizations become the victims of complex fraud schemes.

 Shocking real-life examples show how vendor fraud can cost businesses millions of dollars.
 For example, a business called Utz Quality Foods paid $1.4 million to a vendor for products that were never actually received.
 In another case, the telecommunications administrator of the Lincoln Land Community College forged his superior’s signature to authorize payments, which allowed him to steal over $700.000.